zoeblairfriedman/ruby-oo-object-relationships-collaborating-objects-lab/README.md

 like the `MP3Importer` relies on `Song` in order to do its job of parsing filenames. `Song` relies on the `Artist` instances to build associations.
 Therefore, we'll start by working on `Artist`.
-Keep in mind though, that you will need to be build out related classes together in order to pass some tests, as they work in collaboration.
+Keep in mind though, that you will need to build out related classes together in order to pass some tests, as they work in collaboration.

 ### `Artist` class

-An `Artist` be initialized with a name and should have an attribute accessor for this name.
+An `Artist` should be initialized with a name and should have an attribute accessor for this name.
 The class should have an `@@all` class variable and store all `Artist` instances in this variable.

 #### `Artist.all`